What Is a Term Loan?

 What is a term loan?

-Put simply, a term loan is a deal between a borrower and a lender where the lender provides cash up front and receives that money back through a series of smaller payments over a certain amount of time (repayment terms).
-As an incentive for the lender, the borrower also pays a percentage of interest.
+A term loan is a deal between a borrower and a lender where the lender provides cash upfront and receives that money back through a series of smaller payments over a certain amount of time (repayment terms).
+As an incentive for the lender, the borrower pays a percentage of interest.

 A business term loan helps business owners with large purchases thanks to the way installment loans work—it spreads the impact of one large cost over many smaller fixed payments (installments) to the lender.
 Similar to how a student loan helps students invest in their futures, this financial aid can help a small business purchase a new location, vehicle, or piece of equipment that will improve future profits.

 While useful and often necessary for business growth, term loans, of course, come with a cost to the borrower.
 Beyond the monthly payments, these costs might include the following:2